 There has been quite a buzz about MOOCs building over the past year or so, but implementation results in the corporate sector have been mixed.
 MOOCs, SPOCs, and other N-Syncs (near synchronous learning events) can be quite powerful.
 How do you navigate the complexities to achieve an effective and sustainable solution?
 As learning professionals, it’s critical that we understand the strengths and weaknesses of emerging approaches and platforms, and the range of N-Syncs (including MOOCs) are no different.

-During a recent GP Strategies webinar, I gave a brief overview around MOOCs, SPOCs and N-Syncs and shared design strategies and platform considerations, as well as the criticality of ongoing support.
-If you missed the webinar, a recording is now available for you to watch online.
+During a recent GP Strategies webinar, I gave a brief overview of MOOCs, SPOCs and N-Syncs and shared design strategies and platform considerations, as well as the importance of ongoing support.
+If you missed the webinar, a recording is now available.
 During the session we addressed several common “myths” around N-Syncs and while I shared a few in the recording, the audience added a few of their own.
-I have captured my original list and have added those shared by the audience (in blue).
+I have captured my original list and have added those shared by the audience.

 Common Myths Surrounding MOOCs and N-Syncs:

 - They are just another form of self-paced online learning.

 - They will replace WBTs, ILTs, and VILTs.

 - Same old blended learning in a new package.

 Here are the ones the participants provided.
 I have added a bit more for each.

 - Original translations of MOOCs from higher education to the corporate sector did not do so well.
 With the evolution of the platforms and a shift in the design points, N-Syncs are showing that they can succeed in the corporate setting.